CareSet/COVID_Community_Profile_Report_FAQ/README.md

 The COVID Tracking project is listing this as one of the datasets to rely on as it ceases operations.
 [This blog post from the COVID Tracking Project](https://covidtracking.com/analysis-updates/simple-covid-data) covers this data and is a good summary of how it ties in with other datasets to get a comprehensive picture.

+In March of 2022 the [ASPE](https://aspe.hhs.gov/) [Office of Science and Data Policy](https://aspe.hhs.gov/about/offices/sdp) issued [a report](https://aspe.hhs.gov/sites/default/files/documents/8467add5edfbaa06f70ade5e4f829655/covid-data-quality-ib.pdf) that extensively documents some of the issues with the Community Profile Report.

 ### What is this data and why is this data release important?
 The “Community Profile Report” is made up of two components: a PDF and an Excel spreadsheet.
 Both are snapshots of how COVID is affecting our states and communities.This is a critical open data release because these reports and the data within them are aggregated and prepared by our federal government to guide the national response.